 - Line 12 muffin tins with paper liners (paper cups) or butter/spray them.

-- Beat soft butter and add sugar gradually while you continue beating for 2-3 minutes.
+- Beat ½ cup unsalted butter at room temperature and gradually add ¾ cup granulated sugar while you continue beating for 2-3 minutes.

-- Add the eggs, one at a time, beating well after each addition.
+- Add 2 eggs, one at a time, beating well after each addition.
 Make sure to scrape the sides of the bowl regularly.

-- Add the vanilla, lemon zest and juice and combine.
+- Add 1 teaspoon vanilla extract, ¼ teaspoon lemon zest and 2 teaspoons lemon juice and combine.

-- Add the chopped pistachios.
-You can use them all in the batter or remove some to sprinkle on top before baking.
+- Add ¾ cup pistachios, chopped.
+You add all of them to the batter or reserve some to sprinkle on top before baking.

 - Scoop the batter evenly into the prepared muffin tins.
 I use a large cookie scoop, but you can use two spoons.